testflows/TestFlows-WebSite/source/handbook/index.md

         add(a=either(1, 2, i=f"a{i}"), b=either(3, 4, i=f"b{i}"), c=either(5, 6, i=f"c{i}"))
 ```

-Then the number of combinations will be `72` and it will not be that intuitive what each combination is.
+Then the number of combinations will be `72`, and it will not be that intuitive what each combination is.
-The first run of the `for-loop` where it iterates only once will produce the same `8` combinations
+The first run of the `for-loop`, where it iterates only once, will produce the same `8` combinations
 as before.
-However, the second run of the `for-loop` when it iterates twice will
+However, the second run of the `for-loop`, when it iterates twice, will
 create combinations similar to the ones below.
-Where the combination `1 + 3 + 5`
+The combination `1 + 3 + 5`
-is followed by each of the `8` possibilities including itself and this done for each
+is followed by each of the `8` possibilities, including itself, and this is done for each
 combination of `a + b + c`, and thus resulting in `8 * 8 + 8 = 72` total combinations.

 ```